sthomasmcclane/SDroid/README.md

 ![Scanning animation](img/scanning.png)

-*   A **large red ring** indicates that the nearest treasure is far away.
+*   A **large red ring** indicates there is no treasure nearby.
 Move to a new area and try again.

 ![Scan failure](img/scan-failed.png)